-A post-partum examination within 24 hours of whelping is very important for the health of the litter and new mom.
+A postpartum examination within 24 hours of whelping is very important for the health of the litter and new mom.
 A new mother dog may retain one or more placentas, large amounts of blood and fluid, or even puppies in her uterus.
 If not expelled immediately, the mother dog is at risk for serious life-threatening infections.
 To prevent this, veterinarians will palpate the mother dog's abdomen and may recommend an injection of oxytocin, which will cause uterine contractions to help her expel any retained materials and also help let down her milk.
 (Read Signs of Retained Placenta in Mother Dogs for additional information.)

-What Is Normal for a Dog after Giving Birth?
+What Is Normal for a Dog After Giving Birth?

 There are several things that may go wrong after giving birth, but what is normal and what is abnormal?
 We will look over some of the normal behaviors.
-Since owners know their dogs best, if something appears out of norm and causes concern, it's a good idea to go to the vet.
+Since owners know their dogs best, if something appears out of the norm and causes concern, it's a good idea to go to the vet.

 According to Beth J. Finder (breeder, exhibitor, and author of Breeding a Litter), the ingestion of placenta may cause the new mom to have diarrhea.
 Stress may also be a contributing factor.
 However, the soft stools should subside after a few days.
 About one to two teaspoonfuls of pure plain canned pumpkin (not the pie mix) can help firm up the stools.

-- Loss of Appetite
+Loss of Appetite

-It is also quite normal for mother dog to refuse food after giving birth.
+It is also quite normal for a mother dog to refuse food after giving birth.
 Exhausted, with lots of pups to tend to, eating may be the last thing on mom's mind.
 In an article for Petplace, veterinarian Dawn Ruben explains that the mom should resume eating 24 hours after giving birth to the last pup.
 Fresh water should be available at all times.

 Dr. Jon Rappaport explains that panting after giving birth may also be due to the dog's uterus contracting during the first two weeks after labor.
-Therefore, if the panting is just every now and then and not heavy, if the mother dog's rectal temperature does not suggest a fever, and if mother and pups are feeding and acting normal, then panting can be considered normal.
+Therefore, if the panting is just every now and then and not heavy, if the mother dog's rectal temperature does not suggest a fever, and if the mother and pups are feeding and acting normal, then panting can be considered normal.
 But still, read the signs of trouble below as a precaution!

-After giving birth, expect mother dog to have a brown/black/dark green discharge known as ''lochia'' for a few days.
+After giving birth, expect the mother dog to have a brown/black/dark green discharge known as ''lochia'' for a few days.
 According to veterinarian Bari Spielman, this dark green/black discharge is a normal finding shortly after whelping.
-According to the LSU School of Veterinary Medicine, lochia should be green shortly after whelping and then turn rust-colored about 48 hours postpartum.
+According to the LSU School of Veterinary Medicine lochia should be green shortly after whelping and then turn rust-colored about 48 hours postpartum.
 This discharge should not have any odor and the mother dog should not show signs of illness.
 Still, read the signs of trouble below for safety's sake!

-What is Abnormal in a Dog After Giving Birth?
+What Is Abnormal in a Dog After Giving Birth?